pythonarcade/arcade/doc/programming_guide/gui/style.rst

 ``````````````

 Stylable widgets have a property which holds the default style for
 the type of widget.
-For the UIFLatButton this is `UIFlatButton.DEFAULT_STYLE`.
+For the :py:class:`~arcade.gui.UIFlatButton` this is `UIFlatButton.DEFAULT_STYLE`.

 This default style will be used if no other style is provided within the constructor.
 The default style looks like this: